Evanskipkoechkorir/fictional-animal/readme.md

 ## Describtion
 Zippy's pet website is a fun and interactive website showcasing Zippy, a fictional dragoncat.
 The site provides information about Zippy's favourite activities, toys, and routines.
-It's designed for pet enthusiasts and as a practice project for HTML
+It's designed for pet enthusiasts and as a practice project for HTML.

 ## Live Demo
 Check out the live demo here: [https://your-demo-link.com](https://your-demo-link.com)